Culture of Burkina Faso: Literature

 Literature in Burkina Faso is based on the oral tradition, which remains important.
 In 1934, during French occupation, Dim-Dolobsom Ouedraogo published his Maximes, pensées et devinettes mossi (Maximes, Thoughts and Riddles of the Mossi), a record of the oral history of the Mossi people.
 The oral tradition continued to have an influence on Burkinabé writers in the post-independence Burkina Faso of the 1960s, such as Nazi Boni and Roger Nikiema.
 The 1960s saw a growth in the number of playwrights being published.
 Since the 1970s, literature has developed in Burkina Faso with many more writers being published.

 Slam poetry is becoming increasingly popular in the country, in part through the work of Malika Ouattara.

 Theatre

 Theatre of Burkina Faso combines traditional Burkinabé performance with the colonial influences and post-colonial efforts to educate rural people to produce a distinctive national theatre.
-Traditional ritual ceremonies of the many ethnic groups in Burkina Faso have long involved dancing with masks.

 Cuisine

 Cuisine of Burkina Faso, typically of west African cuisine, is based around staple foods of sorghum, millet, rice, maize, peanuts, potatoes, beans, yams and okra.